TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/golang/go-development-flow.md

 To summarize what was done:

 1. create a plugin, create go.mod,
-2. set go.mod go version to what's set in gateway,
+2. set the Go version of `go.mod` to match the one set in the Gateway,
 3. have some code to compile in the folder

-At this point, we don't have a workspace yet.
-In order to share the gateway dependency across go modules we'll create a Go workspace next.
+At this point, we don't have a *Go workspace* but we will create one next so that we can effectively share the Gateway dependency across Go modules.

 ### 3. Creating the Go workspace

-From the folder that contains the gateway checkout and the plugins folder, do:
+From the folder that contains the Gateway checkout and the plugins folder, you will update `go.mod` with the Gateway commit hash that corresponds to the checkout and then run `go mod tidy`, creating the `go.work` workspace file.

+Follow these commands:

 ```
 go work init ./tyk-release-5.3.6